actionhero/actionhero-tutorial/README.md

 - `npm install`

-Try to boot the ActionHero server
+Try to boot the Actionhero server

 - `npm start`

-You should see the default ActionHero welcome page at `http://localhost:8080/public` (visit in your browser)
+You should see the default Actionhero welcome page at `http://localhost:8080/public` (visit in your browser)

-The port `8080` is defined in `/config/servers/web.ts`, along with all other settings for ActionHero.
-ActionHero has two types of HTTP routes: static files and api routes. static files are served from `/public` and the API is served from `/api`.
+The port `8080` is defined in `/config/servers/web.ts`, along with all other settings for Actionhero.
+Actionhero has two types of HTTP routes: static files and api routes. static files are served from `/public` and the API is served from `/api`.
 These routes are configurable.
-ActionHero also picks one of these to be the default root route.
+Actionhero also picks one of these to be the default root route.
 This is defined by `api.config.servers.web.rootEndpointType`.
 As we want to make a website, let's change that from `api` to `file`.

-Restart your server by pressing `ctrl+c` in the terminal window running ActionHero.
+Restart your server by pressing `ctrl+c` in the terminal window running Actionhero.
 Start up the server again (`npm start`) and visit `http://localhost:8080/` and you should see the welcome page.
 You will note that the setting we just changed was under the `servers.web` section.
 This is because this setting is only relevant to HTTP clients, and not the others (websocket, etc).
 We will talk about these more later.

-We should also enable all the servers which ship with ActionHero (web, websocket).
+We should also enable all the servers which ship with Actionhero (web, websocket).
 Enable their sections in their config files

 Let's change one more thing in `config/api.ts`: development mode.
 Change `api.config.general.developmentMode = true` Development mode is helpful while creating a new application as it will automatically restart your server on configuration changes, and watch and reload your actions and tasks as you change them.

-ActionHero uses the variable `NODE_ENV` to determine which modification file to load from `/config/*` to load to modify the default values in `config`.
+Actionhero uses the variable `NODE_ENV` to determine which modification file to load from `/config/*` to load to modify the default values in `config`.
 This is how you can set different variables per environment.
 We will use this for testing later.

 ## Creating Modules